MicrosoftDocs/security/zero-trust/visibility-automation-orchestration.md

 #### Automated investigations and remediation

-With Microsoft Threat Protection, we have automated both investigations and remediation, which essentially provides an extra Tier 1 SOC analysis.
+With Microsoft 365 Defender, we have automated both investigations and remediation, which essentially provides an extra Tier 1 SOC analysis.

 [Automated Investigation and Remediation](https://docs.microsoft.com/microsoft-365/security/mtp/mtp-autoir?view=o365-worldwide&preserve-view=true) (AIR) can be enabled gradually, so that you can develop a comfort level with the actions that are taken.